intuit/fuzzy-matcher/README.md

 parker -> [par,ark,rke,ker]
 stephen -> [ste,tep,eph,phe,hen]
 ```
-Here only the 1st and 3rd names have tri-grams "ste" in common (and a search group is created for them.)
+Here, only the 1st and 3rd names have tri-grams "ste" in common (and a search group is created for them.)
 The match algorithm assumes a very low probability that "parker" will match with the other 2, and hence no match is attempted with it.

 The following chart shows the performance characteristics of this library as the number of elements increase.
-As you can see the
+As you can see, the
 library maintains a near-linear performance and can match thousands of elements within seconds on a multi-core processor.

 ![Perf](perf.png?raw=true "Performance")